FAQ Frequently Asked Questions - Read Before Posting!

 When will the game be complete?

 That does not mean that development will end at this point.
-As long as things are still going sustainably we will continue to add new things to the game.
+As long as things are still going sustainably we will continue to add new things such as extra levels and custom game maps.
 At some point we will likely want to move onto a new project but excluding outright catastrophe we don't see ourselves ending support for the game entirely.

 Why can't we move the queen?
 Queen ants move in nature.